Doctor Who season 1 (1963–1964): Serials

+The TARDIS crew arrive outside Paris in 18th-century France.
+Ian, Barbara, and Susan are captured and taken to Paris to be guillotined.
+Ian's cellmate tells him that there is an English spy highly placed in the French Government, who is now being recalled to England.
+Barbara and Susan are rescued and taken to a safe house, where they are told that they will be smuggled out of France through an escape chain.
+Ian escapes his cell and finds Barbara and Susan.
+The Doctor reaches Paris and imitates a Regional Officer of the Provinces, and stays in the prison overnight.
+Barbara and Susan are later captured and taken to the prison, where they find the Doctor.
+The Doctor leads the Conciergerie to the English spy, where Ian relays a message revealing where a conspiracy against Maximilien Robespierre will take place.
+The spy arranges Susan's release from prison.
+The coup against Robespierre has begun.
+The spy heads for Calais and England.
+Meanwhile, the Doctor and his companions return to the TARDIS.

 Production

 Conception

 In March 1963, BBC Television's Controller of Programmes Donald Baverstock informed Head of Drama Sydney Newman of a gap in the schedule on Saturday evenings between the sports showcase Grandstand and the pop music programme Juke Box Jury.
 Baverstock figured that the programme should appeal to three audiences: children who had previously been accustomed to the timeslot, the teenage audience of Juke Box Jury, and the adult sports fan audience of Grandstand.
 Newman decided that a science fiction programme should fill the gap.
 Head of Serials Donald Wilson and writer C. E. Webber contributed heavily to the formatting of the programme, and co-wrote the programme's first format document with Newman; the latter conceived the idea of a time machine larger on the inside than the outside, as well as the central character of the mysterious "Doctor", and the show's name Doctor Who.
 (Note: Hugh David, an actor initially considered for the role of the Doctor and later a director on the programme, later claimed that Rex Tucker coined the title Doctor Who.
 Tucker claimed that it was Newman who had done so.)
 Production was initiated several months later and handed to producer Verity Lambert and story editor David Whitaker to oversee, after a brief period when the show had been handled by a "caretaker" producer, Rex Tucker.